Experiential

 Not all ROI is immediate or measurable in dollars.
 That’s why we have Return on Experience (RoX) as an aspect that focuses on the intangible, emotional connections your campaign creates.

 RoX evaluates the quality of the customer experience and its impact on brand perception.
-While it might not have a straightforward formula, you can measure RoX if you use qualitative and quantitative data like:
+While there’s no straightforward formula, you can measure RoX using qualitative and quantitative data like:

 • Customer feedback: Did attendees describe the event as memorable or impactful?
 Were there any recurring positive themes in their comments?